keith-kurak/pico-8-codemash-2023/exercises/04-map-generation.md

  gen_map()
 ```

-At this point, you should be able to run the program and run all the way to the end of the map.
+🏃**Try it!** At this point, you should be able to run the program and run all the way to the end of the map.

 ### 2. Keep generating more map